ObaidaHY/Briefing-Buzz/README.md

 - [Contributing](#contributing)

 ## Disclaimer
 Please note that this app is still a work in progress.
-The Brief feature needs final refinements, and the app may not have a polished user interface.<br />
+The Brief feature needs final refinements, and the app may not have a polished user interface.
 We are actively working on improving the app's design and user experience, and appreciate any feedback or suggestions you may have.<br />
-You may encounter bugs or unexpected behavior while using this app.<br />
+You may encounter bugs or unexpected behavior while using this app!<br />

 ## Getting Started